PF

 Instructions

-3. 3Drizzle in the olive oil.
-Add the bell pepper and three-fourths of the green onions.
-Stir and cook until the pepper is crisp-tender, about 8 minutes.
+2. 2Drizzle olive oil into the same skillet over medium-high heat.
+Add the bell pepper and three-fourths of the green onions, then cook for 8 minutes, stirring occasionally, until the pepper is crisp-tender.

 Nutrition — Per Serving